skyssolutions/lynxchan/src/be/Readme.md

 * `banPage`: template used for the ban page.
 * `bannerManagementPage`: template used for the banner management page.
 * `bannerCell`: template used to list a board's banners.
+* `defaultBanner`: default banner used when a board have no banners.

 # Back-end settings
 Settings files that goes into the settings directory: